zer0isdoing/Voron_Mods/Voron_Trident/Mods/CAN_Bus_Board/README.md

 # CAN Bus Board Mount

-This mod allows you to mount your HUVUD board side of the afterburner or stealthburner.
+This mod allows you to mount your HUVUD board back side of the afterburner or stealthburner.
-If you are using umbilical cable you can also strain relief.
+If you are using umbilical cable you can also use strain relief.

 ![alt text](Images/huvud_mount.jpg)